tkhduracell/rb_capistrano3_nginx_unicorn/README.md

 Or install it yourself as:

-    $ gem install capistrano-nginx-unicorn
+    $ gem install capistrano3-nginx_unicorn

 ## Usage

-Add this line to your `deploy.rb`
+Add this line to your `Capfile`

-    require 'capistrano-nginx-unicorn'
+    require 'capistrano/nginx_unicorn'

 Note, that following capistrano variables should be defined: